LowRouterBeta

 • Aggregation: where a region maps to multiple countries (e.g. eu-west covers FR, DE, NL, IE), we use a population-weighted average for the region.

-• Updates: annually, when the IEA publishes the new dataset.
+• Updates: annually, as each upstream publishes its new dataset.
 Switching dataset versions bumps the methodology_version.

 We do not use real-time grid carbon intensity (which would require per-request lookups against a service like ElectricityMap).
 It’s on the roadmap; the trade-off is that real-time numbers introduce sampling noise we’d need to explain.
 Annual averages are coarse but boring, and “boring” is a feature in a methodology document.